 Visit the airline’s website and log in to your booking using your reservation code or booking reference number to retrieve your booking, and add a checked bag.

-How do I transport cremated human remains?
+How do I transport cremated human remains with Hawaiian Airlines?

 Obtain a copy of the death certificate and a permit for the transportation of human remains.
 These documents are typically provided by the funeral home or crematorium.